fefas/assert-psr-response/README.md

    // Failed asserting response status code '500' to the expected '200'
    // Failed asserting response header line 'Content-Type' 'text/html' to the expected 'application/json'
    ```

+## Contribution

+There is two ways to contribute with this project.
+The first one is by opening
+an issue [here](https://github.com/fefas/assert-psr-response/issues).
+The second
+one is by coding:

+1. Fork this project and clone it on your local dev environment
+2. Install dependencies throught the command: `composer install`
+3. Run the locally tests before ubmiting a pull request:
+  * To test code standards: `composer run test:cs`
+  * To run unit tests: `composer run test:unit`